 What Is Optimism?

 Optimism, a concept that might seem as simple as a smile, has far-reaching implications in our lives.
 It’s more than just looking at the bright side; it’s a philosophy, a mindset, and at times, a way of life.
-So, what exactly is optimism?

 The Philosophy and Origin of Optimism